Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Yuan Ti Anathema (MPMM).md

 aliases: ["Yuan-ti Anathema"]
 ---
 # Yuan-ti Anathema
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-272, Volo's Guide to Monsters p.
-202*
+272*

 As part of their quest for godhood, a yuan-ti abomination might perform a ritual that, if successful, transforms them into an even greater form: a yuan-ti anathema.
 This ritual demands the sacrifice of hundreds of snakes and requires the abomination to bathe in the blood of their enemies.
 The transformation is quick but painful.